-[1.4.]
-Once adopted, the The Neighbourhood Plan will form a new tier forms part of the Development Plan at the local level, in concert with the Newark and Sherwood Core Strategy (2011) and the Allocations and Local Development Management DPD [hereafter referred to as the A&DM DPD (2013)]Framework (Local Plan) and will be used to determine applications in accordance with Section 38 (6) of the Planning and Compulsory Purchase Act 2004.
-Section 38 (6) of the latter Act, which requires the determination of planning applications to 'be made in accordance with the Plan unless material considerations indicate otherwise'.

-- [1.5.]
-Neighbourhood Plans must be in general conformity with the Strategic Policies of the Local Planning Authority's (NSDC) adopted Development Plan.
-In the case of For Southwell Parish, this will be the amended is the Newark and Sherwood Local Development Framework [hereafter referred to as the Local Plan] which consists of two documents: the Core Strategy 2019 and A&DM DPD 2013, or subsequent revisions as outlined above.and the Allocations and Development Management Development Plan Document.
-The Local Plan has been updated since the Southwell Neighbourhood Plan will positively manage development over the period 2015 to 2026, extended to 2031 by this review.
-The amended was made in 2016, with an Amended Core Strategy sets-being adopted in March 2019, and an Amended Allocations & Development Management DPD at an advanced stage (a development strategy up to 2033.final period for public representations being due in November/December 2022). - [1.6.]
-The NSDC Core Strategy and A&DM DPD include policies for the district and Southwell which are considered to be "Strategic" and immutable.
-The aim of the Neighbourhood Plan is not to replace theseLocal Plan policies but to strengthen, and where necessary add to complement them, to better meet the locally identified needs and aspirations of the SouthwellSouthwell's community for the future of their parish.
+- 1.11.
+The Neighbourhood Plan forms part of the Development Plan, in concert with the Newark and Sherwood Local Development Framework (Local Plan) and will be used to determine applications in accordance with Section 38 (6) of the Planning and Compulsory Purchase Act 2004, which requires the determination of planning applications to 'be made in accordance with the Plan unless material considerations indicate otherwise'. - 1.12.
+Neighbourhood Plans must be in general conformity with the Strategic Policies of the Local Planning Authority's adopted Development Plan.
+For Southwell Parish, this is the Newark and Sherwood Local Development Framework [hereafter referred to as the Local Plan] which consists of two documents: the Core Strategy and the Allocations and Development Management Development Plan Document.
+The Local Plan has been updated since the Southwell Neighbourhood Plan was made in 2016, with an Amended Core Strategy being adopted in March 2019, and an Amended Allocations & Development Management DPD at an advanced stage (a final period for public representations being due in November/December 2022). - 1.13.
+The aim of the Neighbourhood Plan is not to replace Local Plan policies but to strengthen and complement them, to better meet the locally identified needs and aspirations of Southwell's community for the future of their parish.